A Book of Little Traditions

 In '91, I became a shaman the hard way; via a life-threatening illness.
 It was at that time, Trickster decided to become my "special friend."
 My life has been interesting, in the Chinese sense of the word, ever since.
 So unfortunately, as in the song of the same title, "I'm a Wiccan, Shaman, Druid."
 Really no, really and as if that wasn't enough, I'm also interested in shintôism, Slavic and Germanic Heathenry, the Old Craft, Zen, and Daoism.

-I've been the kannushi (shrine keeper) of the minzoku NEO-shintô Shi-Yaku-Jin no Hokora for the past four years, and help tend the local Memorial Ancestor Shrine at both the Sacred Paths Center and the Keys of Paradise Shop here in the Twin Cities.
+I've been the kannushi (shrine keeper) of the minzoku NEO-shintô Shi-Yaku-Jin no Hokora for the past ten years, and help tend the local Memorial Ancestor Shrine here in the Twin Cities.